SARVESH2K6/Military-Aircraft-Classifier/README.md

 - **State-of-the-Art Model:** Utilizes a fine-tuned `EfficientNetB3`, a powerful and efficient convolutional neural network.
 - **Robust Training:** Employs data augmentation and standard callbacks like Early Stopping and Model Checkpointing to prevent overfitting and ensure generalization.
 - **Interactive Application:** A user-friendly web app built with Streamlit that allows for real-time predictions, featuring a confidence threshold slider and a top-5 prediction analysis.
-- **Curated Dataset:** The model is trained on a focused, high-quality dataset of 40 distinct aircraft classes, refined from a larger original dataset.
+- **Curated Dataset:** The model is trained on a focused, high-quality dataset of 40 distinct aerial vehicle classes, refined from a larger original dataset.

 ## The Journey: From Baseline to High-Performance Model

 This project followed a deliberate, iterative process to move beyond a simple baseline and build a truly robust model.

 1.  **Baseline Model:** An initial model was trained, achieving a promising **82% validation accuracy**.
-2.  **Real-World Testing & Diagnosis:** To test its true capabilities, the baseline model was evaluated on new, "in-the-wild" images from the internet.
+2.  **Real-World Testing & Diagnosis:** To test its true capabilities, the baseline model was evaluated on new, "in-the-wild" images.
 This test revealed a performance drop to approximately **47% accuracy**, diagnosing a classic overfitting problem.
-3.  **Solution & Iteration:** To solve this, the model was retrained with **data augmentation** (`RandomFlip`, `RandomRotation`, `RandomZoom`) to improve generalization.
-The training process was also made more robust with standard callbacks like `EarlyStopping` and `ReduceLROnPlateau`.
+3.  **Solution & Iteration:** To solve this, the model was retrained with **data augmentation** (`RandomFlip`, `RandomRotation`, `RandomZoom`) and robust callbacks like `EarlyStopping` and `ReduceLROnPlateau`.
 4.  **Final Results:** This iterative process was highly successful, resulting in a final model with **91.62% accuracy** on the unseen test set, demonstrating a vast improvement in real-world performance.

 ## Dataset Curation